-Pole sitter Ross Darlington had a poor start and soon dropped down the field with car issues as Rob Butler took the lead from George Alp-Williams, Morgan Bailey, Dave Buky, Jamie Tonks, Bradley Lane, Ben Sharpe and Alistair Camp
+Pole sitter Ross Darlington had a poor start and soon dropped down the field with car issues as George Alp-Williams, Morgan Bailey, Dave Buky, Jamie Tonks, Bradley Lane, Ben Sharpe and Alistair Camp

 Bailey began his move forwards as he passed Alp Williams for second on lap two whilst Buky dropped to seventh place as he falls behind Tonks, Lane and Sharpe.
 However, Tonks would then fall foul of contact as he fell to eleventh place soon after.

 The order soon changed as Sharpe passed Lane for fourth place on lap four whilst Tonks began to make his way back up the order to ninth place whilst Darlington took the positives as he moved up to eleventh before retiring later on.

 Bailey made his pass for the lead on lap five as he stayed ahead of Alp-Williams in tow ahead of Sharpe and Lane before Camp passed Lane two laps later for fifth place as Buky moved ahead of Matt Luff for seventh position.

 Bailey stayed on to take his third win of the year ahead of Alp-Williams completing the podium with Sharpe and Camp completing the top five places.

 Nick Charlier pout his reversed grid pole position to good use as he converted it into a lights to flag win, taking his maiden win in the series whilst further back there was drama in the Production Class points situation with Alfie Threlfall not taking part due to having swapped cars form the one he used at Donington Park.